+The mineralization is variously described as a vein in a mineralized band of altered and silicified limestone contained in a formation of highly metamorphosed sedimentary rocks, or (more recently) as disseminated sulphides in a silicified dolostone unit or units contained in andesitic tuffs.
 Lamprophyre dikes are found near but not necessarily associated with the mineralization, which consists mainly of oxidized material containing disseminated pyrite, chalcopyrite and tetrahedrite.
-At the north end of the mineralized zone (which may be stratigraphically close to that of the Iva Fern showings (082FSE037), 2 kilometres to the northwest), quartz veins in siltstone between two carbonate units.
+At the north end of the mineralized zone, which may be stratigraphically close to that of the Iva Fern (MINFILE 082FSE037) occurrence, quartz veins are hosted in siltstone between two carbonate units.